-The most common category of unmet health care for children with special needs is dentistry.27 Only 10 percent of surveyed general dentists reported that they treat patients with SHCN often or very often, while 70 percent reported that they rarely or never treat patients with SHCN.28 Pediatric dentists appear more likely to provide dental care for this population, with 99.5 percent of pediatric dentists reporting they care for patients with SHCN.29 children with SHCN under age 17 (representing 18.5 percent of U.S. children).30 The U.S. has approximately 8,600 pediatric dentists (M. Alonso [alonsom@ada.org], email, May 24, 2021).
-The relatively small number and distribution of pediatric dentists mean that broader involvement by general dentists is necessary to address access to care issues, especially transition of patients with SHCN.31 When patients reach adulthood, their oral health care needs may go beyond the scope of the pediatric dentist's expertise.
+The most common category of unmet health care for children with special needs is dentistry.
+Only 10 percent of surveyed general dentists reported that they treat patients with SHCN often or very often, while 70 percent reported that they rarely or never treat patients with SHCN.
+Pediatric dentists appear more likely to provide dental care for this population, with 99.5 percent of pediatric dentists reporting they care for patients with SHCN.

+According to the 2017/2018 National Survey of Children with Special Care Needs, there are approximately 13.6 million children with SHCN under age 17 (representing 18.5 percent of U.S. children).
+The U.S. has approximately 8,600 pediatric dentists (M. Alonso [alonsom@ada.org], email, May 24, 2021).
+The relatively small number and distribution of pediatric dentists mean that broader involvement by general dentists is necessary to address access to care issues, especially transition of patients with SHCN.
+When patients reach adulthood, their oral health care needs may go beyond the scope of the pediatric dentist's expertise.
 Even if a patient is best served by maintaining a dental home with a pediatric dentist, he may require additional dental providers to manage some aspects of his oral health care.
-It may not be in the young adult's best interest to be treated solely in a pediatric facility.32
+It may not be in the young adult's best interest to be treated solely in a pediatric facility.